 If you’ve decided to go back into education, taking the plunge and signing up to a course can be a daunting prospect, however, over time you will notice a wide range of health benefits that can help you retain a positive mindset.

 If you are lacking in confidence, the chances are you aren’t performing at your full potential.
 While men are portrayed to be confident and assertive individuals, that’s not to say all men are the same.
-Confident people tend to be highly successful both in their personal lives and professional endeavors.
+Confident people tend to be highly successful both in their personal lives and professional endeavours.
 If you’re looking at ways to boost your self-esteem, education and online learning can be a great platform to do this.
 With that in mind, here are 5 ways in which education can improve confidence in men.

 If you’re afraid of public speaking, you’re not alone.
 Known as a very common phobia, you may be surprised to learn that it can affect up to 75% of the population.
 While the thought of presenting ideas to your peers may be daunting at first, as time goes on, you will soon develop your communication skills.
-Whether you’re studying in a classroom or online, you may have to speak in front of others as part of an assignment, or to get your point across, so the more experience you have of public speaking under your belt, the more confident you will feel over time.
+Whether you’re studying in a classroom or online, you may have to speak in front of others as part of an assignment or to get your point across, so the more experience you have of public speaking under your belt, the more confident you will feel over time.
 What’s more, the confidence you have built up throughout your course can be transferred into other areas of your life, such as the workplace.

 There’s no point beating around the bush, studying in any capacity requires hard work and commitment, so if you’ve decided to go part-time or study online, this can be an additional challenge to face.
 However, once you become used to fitting assignment deadlines around your work and family commitments, you will find that challenging tasks and projects in the workplace won’t seem as daunting.
-Throughout your course, you will gain a range of transferable study skills that you can implement into your professional endeavors, such as time-keeping, problem solving, and organization skills that can help you manage your time more effectively and help you work better under pressure.
+Throughout your course, you will gain a range of transferable study skills that you can implement into your professional endeavours, such as time-keeping, problem-solving, and organization skills that can help you manage your time more effectively and help you work better under pressure.

 We all have to make decisions in life.
 Some of them will be the right choice, whereas others may not be, however, life is a learning curve full of surprises, so in order to make the best decisions, it’s important that you have the right data and knowledge behind you.
 For instance, if you are studying for a business qualification, you will have all the right skills and techniques in place to make better and informed decisions on areas like business strategy, and project management.